 - When hail is expected.
 Hail can cause damage to the condenser coil fins and bang up the unit in general.
 However, hail storms are hard to predict and we do NOT recommend going out to cover your unit once the storm starts!
 Stay inside where it’s safe!

 - When a blizzard is coming.
-We would advise covering before a big snow, and then promptly uncovering afterwards, to avoid the melting and refreezing of snow inside the unit, which could lead to damage to the coils.
+We would advise covering before the big snow, and then promptly uncovering afterward, to avoid the melting and refreezing of snow inside the unit, which could lead to damage to the coils.